 Anyway, we digress; don’t let the weather put you off.
 This was certainly not normal for this time of year when the weather is far more commonly absolutely ideal – which is our whole point here.
 Visiting the Algarve off season is a wonderful idea for anyone who can manage it – but it’s a particularly good idea for golfers due to the excellent weather (usually!) and the magnificent golf facilities the region has to offer.

 It goes without saying that the Algarve is busiest during the peak summer months.
-People flock to the region for guaranteed summer sun during the school holidays, great beaches, excellent hotel and leisure facilities, wonderful sea swimming and a whole lot of life going on.
+People flock to the beaches of Algarve for guaranteed summer sun during the school holidays, great beaches, excellent hotel and leisure facilities, wonderful sea swimming and a whole lot of life going on.
 It’s a great time of year for families and young people who want to party and socialize – and there’s nothing wrong with that.
 Lots of people enjoy being where other people are and where action is; they positively yearn for busy beaches, clubs, bars and general day and night-life.

 But those of us who don’t like the heat absolutely blistering and don’t need to go away in the school holidays and who love more clement weather and the great game of golf – then the Algarve off season is great anytime – even in the depths of winter.